PUBLISHED July 12th, 2018 06:30 am | UPDATED May 18th, 2020 06:43 pm

-From coffee snobs to camera-ready foodies, Bangkok’s wide-ranging cafe scene has something for everyone.
-New venues may be popping up alongside longstanding establishments all across the city, but we’re narrowing down on our favourite haunts in downtown Bangkok – where you’re most likely to be out and about, and hankering for a caffeine fix.
+From bottomless brunches to specialty coffee shops, Bangkok’s wide-ranging cafe scene has something for everyone.
+New venues may be popping up alongside longstanding establishments all across the city, but we’re narrowing down on our favourite cafes in downtown Bangkok – where you’re most likely to be out and about, and hankering for a caffeine fix.

 A hidden gem in Ekkamai, Beeston Cafe thankfully doesn’t get as busy as the more popular cafes along the thriving tourist streets of central Bangkok.
 The space feels cosy and inviting, and there’s free Wi-Fi and power sockets too – so it’s a great spot to unwind for a couple of hours in between sightseeing.
 Service can be a tad slow, but the flavourful dishes make up for the wait.
 Try the signature Spiced Piri Piri Quarter Chicken, where chunks of crispy fried chicken are given a spicy kick with dried Thai chili.